Logoi-Linguistics/Logoi-Linguistics/README.md

     <all-cases::Expression>

 ;
+; 'celsius->fahrenheit/Rational'
-; 'celsius->fahrenheit/Rational' is a Function which converts a temperature from C to F.
+; is a Function that converts a temperature from Celsius to Fahrenheit.
 ;

 ; Abridged: